Using BeansWrapper directly is not

 number models: because of the hash interface described above, the

-s also provide access to
+models that wrap Numbers also provide access to

 all their methods.